matthewmacleod/pdapt/Readme.md

 The main purpose is to implement simple algorithms in order to prototype new models and ideas.

-pdapt is not intended to be a massively distributed real-time solution.
+Pdapt is not intended to be a massively distributed real-time solution.

 Installation